Am0rphous/Awesome/Forensics/README.md

 ## Incident Response
 - [Awesome Incident Response](https://github.com/meirwah/awesome-incident-response) - A curated list of tools for incident response.
+- [FastFinder](https://github.com/codeyourweb/fastfinder) - Incident Response - Fast suspicious file finder
 - [Incident Response for Android and iOS](https://github.com/nowsecure/mobile-incident-response) - Mobile Incident Response Book.
   ### IoC - Indicators of Compromise
   - [CHIRP](https://github.com/cisagov/CHIRP) -The CISA Hunt and Incident Response Program (CHIRP) is a tool created to dynamically query Indicators of Compromise (IoCs) on hosts with a single package, outputting data in a JSON format for further analysis in a SIEM or other tool.
 CHIRP does not modify any system data.

 ## Java
 - [GDS-PMD-Security-Rules](https://github.com/GDSSecurity/GDS-PMD-Security-Rules) - Custom security ruleset for the popular Java static analysis tool PMD.